huggingface/transformers/docs/source/model_doc/mluke.rst

 <https://arxiv.org/abs/2110.08151>`_ by Ryokan Ri, Ikuya Yamada, and Yoshimasa Tsuruoka.
 It's a multilingual extension
 of the `LUKE model <https://arxiv.org/abs/2010.01057>`__ trained on the basis of XLMRoBERTa.

-It is based on RoBERTa and adds entity embeddings as well as an entity-aware self-attention mechanism, which helps improve performance on various downstream tasks involving reasoning about entities such as named entity recognition, extractive and cloze-style question answering, entity typing, and relation classification.
+It is based on XLMRoBERTa and adds entity embeddings, which helps improve performance on various downstream tasks involving reasoning about entities such as named entity recognition, extractive question answering, relation classification, cloze-style knowledge completion.

 The abstract from the paper is the following: